fbrcode/ethers-simple-storage-ts/README.md

 With Ganache local node running, change the settings on `deploy.js` to match a private key given by the node and sign the deployment transaction.

 Contract deployment output is saved on `contract-deploy.json` and the transaction receipt is saved on `transaction-receipt.json`.

+### Sample deployment with transaction only mode

+To deploy a contract we just need (in fact) to have a transaction going through with required transaction data.

+To test is out, just run `node ./deploy-transaction.js`

+> Notice that the transaction will be signed from the `(ethers) wallet.sendTransaction` function internally.